symless/jest-lint/README.md

 jest_lint --help
 ```

-To test all the files:
+To test for mocks in all your files:
 ```
 jest_lint -m
 ```

-To test a specific dir:
+To test for mocks in files for a specific dir:
 ```
 jest_lint -d path/to/files
 ```

-To test a single file:
+To test for mocks in a single file:
 ```
 jest_lint -m -f path/to/foobar.test.js
 ```